 The Green Power Partnership is a voluntary program that helps increase green power use among U.S. organizations to advance the American market for green power and development of those sources as a way to reduce air pollution and other environmental impacts associated with electricity use.
 The Partnership currently has almost 1,500 Partners voluntarily using more than 60 billion kilowatt-hours of green power annually.
 Partners include a wide variety of leading organizations such as Fortune 500® companies; small and medium sized businesses; local, state, and federal governments; and colleges and universities.
 For additional information, please visit www.epa.gov/greenpower.

-Township Supervisor Louis S. Viverito recognized Veterans of our Armed Services during the 2019 Stickney Township Salute to Veterans Event held this past December at the LSV Senior Center and at the Township's North Clinic building.
+Township Supervisor Louis S. Viverito recognized Veterans of our Armed Services during the 2019 Stickney Township Salute to Veterans Event held last December at the LSV Senior Center and at the Township's North Clinic building.

 Veterans were encouraged to bring photos and memorabilia from their time in the service.